Sasha Sokol: Solo career

-In 1992, Sökol released her fourth solo album, Amor sin tiempo.
+In November of 1992, Sökol released her fourth LP album, Numero Uno, also known as Amor Sin Tiempo in the US market.

-From the late 1980s to the early 1990s, Sökol was among the most popular singers in Mexico and Latin America.
+From the late 1980s to the 1990s, Sökol was among the most popular singers in Mexico and a few other Hispanic countries.
 Her most successful album has been her first, Sasha (1987).
-At that time, she was considered the top female pop icon in Mexico and her style was imitated by teenagers throughout Mexico, and led to the release of her own jewelry line and a perfume labeled "Fama".
+At that time, she was considered the top female pop icon in Mexico and her style was imitated by teenagers throughout Mexico, and led to the release of her own jewelry line and a perfume labeled "Fama."

-In 1993, Sökol put her career on hold and put herself in rehabilitation for cocaine addiction.
+In 1993, Sökol put her career on hold and put herself in rehabilitation for a cocaine addiction and an eating disorder (anorexia and bulimia).
 Months later, she formally made statements to the Mexican media about her drug addiction and rehabilitation.
 She publicly apologized to her fans for her disappearance and for all the rumors that were brought forth while out of the spotlight.

+In 1995, Sasha starred in the Mexican soap opera, El Premio Mayor.

-In 1997, she returned to the music scene with an album titled 11:11, released by Sony Mexico.
+In 1997, she returned to the music scene with an album titled 11:11 (Once Once) that was released by Sony Mexico.
 The first single, Seras el Aire, was a huge hit and is one of her signature songs.
-Other hit singles included "Ya no te extraño" and "En la ciudad."
-Music videos were recorded for Seras el aire and Ya no te extraño.
+Other hit singles included "Ya No Te Extraño" and "En la Ciudad."
+Music videos were recorded for Seras el Aire and Ya No Te Extraño.
 Not only was the album a success in Mexico, it was also a success in Spain, where it was also released.
-Right before she started a 1998 tour titled 11:11 acústico (11:11 Acoustic), which was to take place throughout Mexico and certain countries in Central and South America, her international tour was cancelled because of her mother's hospitalization and eventual death.
+Sasha appeared on the cover of one of Spain's biggest magazines, ¡Hola!, where they referred to her as having conquered Spain because of the commercial success of 11:11 in said country.
+Right before she started a 1998 tour titled 11:11 Acustico (11:11 Acoustic), which was to take place throughout Mexico and several countries in Central and South America, her international tour was cancelled because of her mother's hospitalization and eventual death.

-In 1998, Sökol joined all original founding members of the Mexican pop group Timbiriche in an international tour, and they recorded a double album titled El concierto.
+In 1998, Sökol joined all original founding members of the Mexican pop group Timbiriche in an international tour, and they recorded a double album titled El Concierto.

+In 1999, Sasha starred in the Mexican soap opera, La Vida en el Espejo.